 LibreOffice 4.0 was launched last week, and the news reports and activity on social media were massive, more than any release of LibreOffice or OpenOffice before, with better coverage than many of Microsoft’s well-funded introductions.
 There were numerous links sent around to the usual sites like LinuxToday.com, but also TechCrunch, VentureBeat, Time Magazine, etc. A [...]

 Congratulations on leaving Microsoft.
 Unless you have bills to pay, you won’t regret it.
 I left at the end of 2004, and have since studied a vast and amazing — but still flawed — world of computing out there.

-For example, I discovered that we should already have cars that (optionally) drive us around and computers that talk [...]
+For example, I discovered that we should already have cars that (optionally) drive us around and [...]